GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 **-C**\ *papersize*
     Specify the canvas size used when composing the movie frames.
-You can choose from a a set of known preset formats or you can set a custom layout.
-The named 16:9 ratio formats have a canvas dimension of 24 x 13.5 cm *or* 9.6 x 5.4 inch and are listed below (with pixel dimensions given in parenthesis):
+You can choose from a set of known preset formats or you can set a custom layout.
+The named 16:9 ratio formats have a canvas dimension of 24 x 13.5 cm *or* 9.6 x 5.4 inch and are (with pixel dimensions given in parenthesis):
     **4320p** (7680 x 4320), **2160p** (3840 x 2160), **1080p** (1920 x 1080), **720p** (1280 x 720),
     **540p** (960 x 540), **480p** (854 x 480), **360p** (640 x 360), and **240p** (426 x 240).
     We also accept **8k** to mean **4320p**, **4k** or **uhd** to mean **2160p** and **hd** to mean **1080p**.
-    The recognized 4:3 ratio formats have a canvas dimension of 24 x 18 cm *or* 9.6 x 7.2 inch and are listed below (with pixel dimensions given in parenthesis):
+    The recognized 4:3 ratio formats have a canvas dimension of 24 x 18 cm *or* 9.6 x 7.2 inch and are (with pixel dimensions given in parenthesis):
     **uxga** (1600 x 1200), **sxga+** (1400 x 1050), **xga** (1024 x 768),
     **svga** (800 x 600), and **dvd** (640 x 480).
     Note: Your :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` setting determines if movie sets